wangyg19/CMBProbe/README.md

 ## Acknowledgement
-Some of the results in this paper have been derived using the HEALPix Gorski et al. (2005) package.
+Some of the results in this paper have been derived using the [HEALPix package](https://healpix.sourceforge.io/) [Gorski et al. (2005)](https://arxiv.org/abs/astro-ph/0409513).
 The authors acknowledge support from the Australian Research Council under Discovery Project DP180100506.

 ## Notes
 The package **FaVeST** may be used for any research purposes under the following conditions: